korzeczl/ansible-role-scotch/README.md

-Ansible Role: ptscotch
+Ansible Role: scotch
 =====================

 [//]: <> (Comment)
 [//]: <> (A brief description of the role goes here.)

-Install [ptscotch](https://www.hdfgroup.org/solutions/ptscotch) on Centos 7 from sources.
+Install [scotch](https://gitlab.inria.fr/scotch/scotch) on Centos 7 from sources.

 _Work in progress_